No. 23 Arizona holds on for 85-80 win over USC

 Two of USC’s usual starters – Mathews and forward Nick Rakocevic – didn’t start the game because of what the school called a ”violation of team rules.”
 They both checked in at the first timeout with 13:37 left in the first half with USC trailing 12-9.

+Their presence on the court didn’t help much.
 Arizona led 43-33 at halftime and was led by Green’s 12 points, including three impressive dunks.

-”He was flying around tonight, had great energy,” Mannion said. ”He had a few steals, got out in transition and that’s where he’s best.”

-USC coach Andy Enfield said he didn’t think the two starters’ early absence was a big factor in the loss, but the Trojans still made too many mistakes to fall into a 20-point hole before the late rally.
+USC was led by Okongwu’s 13 points before the break.

 BIG PICTURE